-Are you confident that everyone in your company understands his or her role in accomplishing your strategy?
+Are you confident that everyone in your company understands their role in accomplishing your strategy?
 If you’re like most leaders, the answer is no. Or worse, “I’m not sure.”

-The good news is that the New Year is a great time to review our strategy, whether it’s a new fiscal year or not.
+The good news is that the New Year is a great time to review your strategy, whether it’s a new fiscal year or not.

 Here’s my definition of strategy: A framework that defines the company’s top 3 to 5 priorities each year, with clearly defined objectives, owners for each and a set of metrics against which success can be measured.